oueouiiaoo/onesubwiper/README.md

 # onesubwiper
-WIP script to clear all of your comments from one subreddit.
+WIP program to clear all of your comments from one subreddit.